UNISvalbard/gnss-compendium/leica_infinity.md

 You are then ready to proceed with changing the project's coordinate reference system (crs), importing data, adding ellipsoid to orthogonal height corrections, and more.

-## Transfering and importing GNSS data from Captivate into Infinity
+## Transfering GNSS data from Captivate into Infinity

 Before accessing the measured GNSS data in Leica Infinity, the measurements need to be transferred over from the controller to the computer.
 First, transfer the Job data from the internal memory of the controller to the SD card, using Leica Captivate (i.e., the controller software).